AtharvaPatil999/atomberg-sov-analysis/README.md

 ****Notes****
   * This repository demonstrates a Python-based implementation for scraping, analyzing, and visualizing Atomberg's Share-of-Voice (SoV).
   * While the same workflow can be automated using low-code tools like **n8n**, we used Python to compute metrics, generate charts, and perform competitor analysis     for greater control and flexibility.
   * Analysis is based on publicly available data only.
+  * In the file "scrape_google.py" under scripts folder for serp api key i didnt mention my private key so generate one of your and paste it
+     HARDCODED_API_KEY = "_YOUR_SERP_API_KEY_".
+Here instead of this part "_YOUR_SERP_API_KEY_" mention you actual key.A SerpAPI key is exactly 64
+    characters long.